Zainulabdin-burfat/aviation/README.md

 superadmin@demo.com
 demo1234
 ```

+7. Give access to the Buyer and seller the necessary permissions by login from superadmin credentials

-7. Visit http://localhost:8000 in your browser.
+8. Visit http://localhost:8000 in your browser.